 The purpose of this online consultation is to share experience in order to unpack the linkages between trade rules, food security and the measures taken to support it.

 Small-scale producers in agro-biodiverse systems are critical to the stability dimension of food security because of the resilience provided by a diversity of management practices and resources.
 This is especially important in an era of increasing and unpredictable global change.
 Dietary diversity is a critical health indicator flowing from a diversity of what is grown, again highlighting the importance of this type of producer.
 One question will therefore focus specifically on the relationship between trade agreements and rules and these producers.

-In order to stimulate and enrich this discussion, we would like to focus on the following guiding questions:
+In order to learn from your experience I would like to invite you to reflect on the following questions:

 We would like to thank you in advance for your participation in this online consultation.
 It will greatly help QUNO and FAO in further developing a knowledge base to support our shared goal of ensuring that global governance, and in particular trade agreements and rules, reinforces and does not undermine food security.

 Susan H. Bragdon

 Representative, Food & Sustainability

 Food and Agriculture Organization of the United Nations